 All applications will be checked against the eligibility criteria set out above before being assessed.
 The evaluation process then consists of:

-- an assessment by European Commission staff and an external technical committee;
+an assessment by the European Commission staff and an external technical committee; and

-Applications will be scored on three criteria, with a maximum score of ten points each.
+Applications will be scored on three criteria, with a maximum score of 10 points each.
 An application can therefore receive a maximum score of 30 points.

 Concept (10 points)